Will the Mastercard Refund Authorization Mandate Prevent Chargeback Fraud?

 This left buyers with the opportunity to contact a merchant and request a refund through proper channels, then turn to their issuing bank and request a chargeback.
 The bank, unaware the merchant already initiated a return, allows the chargeback to go through.
 The buyer is, in effect, “double-dipping.”
 The cardholder gets a return from the merchant, and a chargeback from the bank, costing the merchant even more revenue than a chargeback on its own.

-This could be an accident; the product of a cardholder simply not understanding the return process.
+This could be an accident; the product of a cardholder simply not understanding the chargeback vs. refund process.
 However, that loophole also created opportunities for cardholder to engage in cyber-shoplifting.

 The Refund Authorization Mandate seeks to make the process fast and fair for all parties involved.
 Yes, you’re expected to file return transactions within 24 hours after approving a return.
 This will be difficult in some situations.
 In exchange, though, you reduce the chance of cardholders “double-dipping” by requesting a return and a chargeback.